jennynilsen/techreturners/themes/techreturners-workshop-doc/content/01-Introduction/_index.md

 # Introduction

-In this session , we will discuss about the building blocks of container technology
+In this session , we will discuss some of the building blocks of container technology